tyljporter/typo.github.io/_pages/topics.md

 author_profile: true
 ---

 Take a look around work that i've completed.
-You will see that it is sorted by topic and tools used!
+Each of my posts are sorted by topic as well as tools completed!

 {% comment %}
 =======================